sjhoeksma/restoff/README.md

 Note that we "hard code" the configuration, but you could also get the configuration from another service.

-## TODOs

-* Figure out how to stop 404 (Not Found) message in log.
-Tried surrounding with try/catch and removing strict.

 ## Development Issues

 ### Live Reload Isn't Reloading